Hellverine (comic book): Volume II

-Despite his best efforts, Akihiro struggles with keeping Bagra-ghul contained within his body.
-Even with Akihiro's memories restored, the demon still influences him into hunting down evildoers for his rituals throughout the country.
-Akihiro becomes frequently plagued by nightmares fueled from his traumatic past and fears of losing control of himself to Bagra-ghul, causing him to develop an existential crisis.
+Despite his efforts, Akihiro struggles with containing Bagra-ghul, who influences him into hunting down evildoers for his rituals throughout the country.
+Akihiro is plagued by nightmares fueled from his traumatic past and fears of losing control of himself to Bagra-ghul, causing him to develop an existential crisis.
 Desperate for help, Hellverine seeks out Doctor Strange at the Sanctum Santorum; although Strange is no longer the Sorcerer Supreme, he reluctantly agrees to help.
 Frustrated by Strange's apparent lack of urgency, Akihiro forces him to read into his memories; Strange is shocked by what his witnesses.
 Strange reveals that Bagra-ghul is not fully reformed as believed and that the demon remains loyal to Mephisto, who has his own plans for Hellverine.
 Believing that this would put Akihiro at ease, Strange tasks him with uncovering Mephisto's plot, starting by sending Hellverine to the North Pole where Bagra-ghul had resurrected him.
 While investigating X-Force's abandoned Greenhouse, Hellverine encounters Evan, the lone survivor of a group of mutants who have taken refuge.
 Hellverine learns from Evan that a portal leading to Hell had been created at his resurrection site and was influencing mutant refugees into erecting a monument of corpses to empower Hell's influence onto Earth.
 Hellverine and Evan manage to destroy the monument despite resistance from the demon-possessed refugees and Bagra-ghul briefly taking over Akihiro's body; despite their success Evan is dragged into Hell.
 Akihiro despairs over his failure to save Evan and the refugees as Strange arrives to inform him that the magic being summoned from Hell is targeting mutants.